marshallswain/feathers-graph-populate/docs/getting-started.md

 ### Define the Relationships

 The first step is to create a `populates` object.
 It's recommended that you make the first-level key names match the `nameAs` property.
 Doing so will reduce cognitive overhead required when building queries, later.
-Each item represents a populate object and will be passed directly to [feathers-shallow-populate](https://www.npmjs.com/package/feathers-shallow-populate).
+Each item represents a populate object and will be passed directly to shallow-populate hook.

 ```js
 const populates = {